chagge/TouchVGShape/README.md

 ## Overview

-TouchVGShape contains the following cross-platform libraries using C++ for TouchVG series frameworks:
+TouchVGShape contains the following cross-platform libraries using C++ for vector drawing frameworks:

 - geom: Math and geometry library.
 - graph: 2D Graphics interface library using geom library.
 - shape: 2D Shape library using geom and graph libraries.
 - jsonstorage: A storage adapter using [rapidjson](https://github.com/Kanma/rapidjson)(a fast JSON parser/generator).

 This is an open source LGPL 2.1 licensed project that is in active development.
-Contributors and sponsors welcome.
+Contributors and sponsors are welcome.

 ## Build